Menu

 The show was beautiful under the neon lights and next to the pride flag (faces have been blurred for obvious reasons)

 From the moment you walk in, the energy hits you.
 The room glows under neon lights that bounce off the progressive pride flag hanging proudly on the wall.
-Then the crowd fills every corner, faces illuminated by nuances of red, blue, and purple.
+Then the crowd fills every corner, faces illuminated by red, blue, and purple nuances.
 It’s a global gathering, with people from every corner of Europe and beyond.
-In addition, one of the host was a trans woman from Estonia, and some of the participants were from the United States of America.
-However, here’s the not-so unexpected twist: everyone is speaking Russian!
+In addition, one of the hosts was a trans woman from Estonia, and some of the participants were from the United States of America.
+However, here’s the not-so-unexpected twist: everyone is speaking Russian!

 In Skapis, Russian flows as easily as the drinks.
 For that reason, it binds strangers into friends with every shared laugh and clink of a glass.
 There’s something surreal about this place.
 Even though we live in a world that often feels divisive, Skapis has flipped the script.
 In fact, it transformed a language often (wrongly) seen as loaded with tension into one of warmth and unity.
 As a result, whether it’s a local, a tourist, or someone with just a few words of Russian in their vocabulary, everyone’s drawn into the same melody of laughter and light-hearted banter.